Please ensure Javascript is enabled for purposes of website accessibility

 The war in Ukraine has delayed the launch of the first proposed plant in Kemmerer, Wyoming, due to the unavailability of key inputs.
 However, the modular reactors still hold a lot of promise and, despite the setbacks, developers believe they’re on track to meet the 2030 completion target.

-New technology and the realization that solar and wind power alone won’t come close to achieving climate change goals is leading to a renewed interest in nuclear energy - and nuclear energy stocks.
+New technology and the realization that solar and wind power alone won’t come close to achieving climate change goals are leading to a renewed interest in nuclear energy - and nuclear energy stocks.
 The International Energy Agency (IEA) says it expects global nuclear power capacity will have to double by 2050 for the world to reach so-called net zero.

 The U.K., Poland, the Czech Republic and the Netherlands have all announced plans to build new reactors.
 France already generates 70% of its electricity from nuclear power plants and plans to build up to 14 new full-size reactors and some smaller ones as well.